BorisDudkin/FinTech_Project_1_Investment_Advice/README.md

 # Investment Advisor

-### The Investment Advisor application will assess an investor's risk tolerance and his/her's capacity to absorbe risk.
+### The Investment Advisor application will assess an investor's risk tolerance and his/her's capacity to absorb risk.
 Based on those evaluations, two corresponding risk scores will be calculated and associated investment portfolios will be chosen from our ETFs offering.
 Their performance will be assessed and compared to the Benchmark portfolio of 40% Bonds 60% Stock.
 To increase clients' awareness of our new Digital Assets enhanced portfolio, we will include the comparison performance of this fund too.

 ---